-Presenting your message in the best way possible is crucial to getting noticed.
-We’ve got the secrets that will get you there π
+Presenting your message clearly is crucial to be understood.
+We’ve got the secrets that will get you there πŸ™‚

 It includes useful PowerPoint shortcuts and guidelines that will help you design a professional slide presentation, create your own unique style, and impress any audience: